 For those who do not have a Blu-ray, a DVD-Audio disc is provided, which features everything from the Blu-ray, however in alternate audio formats.
 While both the quad and surround mixes can be played on any DVD player in a lossy format, a lossless 96/24 version of both the new and old stereo mixes and the quad and 5.1 mixes are available as DVD-Audio only.

 Two compact discs feature the new mix and a series of alternate mixes out-takes, and previously unreleased material from 1970 and 71.
 The previously unreleased material is compelling, especially "Wond'ring Aloud" –an out-take recorded in 1970.
 The nearly psychedelic flute solo on "My God" demonstrates the wide chasm crossed to reach the final release.
 Also added are five tracks including a favorite “From Later” from “Life is a Long Song” 7" EP released September 1971.

-In 2018, a scaled down deluxe edition which matches the form factor of the majority of his other 40th Anniversary releases was issued.
+NOTE: In 2018, a scaled down deluxe edition which matches the form factor of the majority of his other 40th Anniversary releases was issued.
 While I added this into my collection, I have yet to offer a comparison.
-However, I can briefly say that it is a CD and DVD edition only, losing the vinyl and Blu-ray discs that were so compelling for many collectors.
+However, I can briefly say that it is a CD and DVD edition only, leaving behind the vinyl and Blu-ray discs that were so compelling for many collectors.